 Energy is one of the most important resources for any organization.
 It powers the operations, enables production, and supports the growth of the business.
 However, energy also comes with significant challenges, such as rising costs, environmental impact, and regulatory compliance.
 How can an organization manage its energy use effectively and efficiently, while also achieving its sustainability goals and improving its competitiveness?

 One possible answer is ISO 50001, the international standard for energy management systems.
 ISO 50001 provides a framework for organizations to establish, implement, maintain, and improve their energy performance.
 It uses a systematic approach that covers all aspects of energy use and consumption.
+For Plant Managers and Quality Directors already familiar with ISO 9001 and ISO 14001, ISO 50001 fits naturally into an integrated management system approach, extending the same PDCA discipline to energy performance.

 Being ISO 50001 certified helps organizations identify and prioritize opportunities for reducing energy consumption, improving energy efficiency, and using renewable sources of energy.
 Not only that, but it also helps organizations to monitor and measure their energy performance, set and review energy objectives and targets, and implement action plans to achieve them.